 Directors.
 At one time the Players were graced with a good number of ‘resident’ directors and occasional guest directors, but, with the passage of time, the number of resident directors has diminished and the remaining ones have to work even harder.
-These days, the increased administrative burden of directing, with risk assessments, fewer actors and back-stage crews with experience, tighter budgeting, perhaps child protection and so on, has meant that a director may appoint an assistant to help carry that burden so that he or she can concentrate more on the artistic aspects of the production.
+These days, the increased administrative burden of directing, with risk assessments, fewer actors and back-stage crews with experience, tighter budgeting, perhaps child protection and so on, has meant that a director may appoint an assistant director (or a 'Producer' - the title doesn't matter) to help carry that burden so that he or she can concentrate more on the artistic aspects of the production.

 Rehearsals are arranged by the play’s director.
 The rehearsal period is usually from 8 to 10 weeks long with two or three rehearsals a week (or possibly more, depending on the degree of panic as the performance dates loom closer).
 The evenings chosen will be at the mutual convenience of director and cast and according to the availability of space (negotiated with the Centre booking Secretary).
 Rehearsals generally start at 7:30 and finish around 10:00.

 Cast and crew are generally expected to help with the get-out on the Sunday morning after the last performance.